DominikBucher12/iOS-Awesome-File-templates/README.md

 3. [Optional] Start hacking and create custom template
 4. Share with other people so you are awesome and get all the girls at the bar.

-# TODOS:
+### TODOS:

-[ ] Create script which makes copying the template from Xcode directory to you [ ] Figure out generating project templates so we can figure out MVVM app with Flow Coordinator pattern right set.
+- [ ] Create script which makes copying the template from Xcode directory to you (is super simple)
+- [ ] Figure out generating project templates so we can figure out MVVM app with Flow Coordinator pattern right set. (is intermidiate)

+## Additional info
 You can take a look at article I wrote about templates located in here.

 https://www.linkedin.com/pulse/template-everything-dominik-bucher/